All Categories

 The concept of IoT is not new as the term was first independently coined by KEVIN ASHTON, the co-founder of MIT-AutoID Centre, in 1999.
 IoT refers to a set of technologies, sensors, network gateways, and devices that allow sensing and data sharing over the internet.
 At present, with over 15B IoT devices, IoT has now become the Internet of Everything, and the number of IoT devices is expected to grow to 30B by the end of 2030.

-Role of IoT in Agriculture
+Applications of IoT in Agriculture Sector

 In agriculture, the crops’ productivity depends not only on monitoring the environmental conditions but there are many other factors such as field management, movement of an unwanted object, attacks of wild animals, soil and crop monitoring, and thefts, etc., which affect the crops’ productivity.
 IoT sensors and devices play a great role in ensuring complete monitoring of such situations.